- Check Electrical Panel

 - Check the Access Door

 As a safety measure, the furnace turns off whenever you open the access door.
-If it is still open, even a sliver, the safety switch inside will prevent operation.
+If it is still open, even slightly, the safety switch inside will prevent operation.
 Fully close the door and ensure the latch is in place.

 - Flush out Drain Lines